flyway/flywaydb.org/documentation/configfiles.md

 # User to use to connect to the database.
 Flyway will prompt you to enter it if not specified.
 # flyway.user=

 # Password to use to connect to the database.
-Flyway will prompt you to enter it if not specified.
+Flyway will prompt you to enter it if not specified, and if the JDBC
+# connection is not using a password-less method of authentication.
 # flyway.password=

 # The maximum number of retries when attempting to connect to the database.
 After each failed attempt,